 - Taxes and assessment reserves - The lender usually collects funds as a buffer for any possible increases in tax rates or property values.

 - Closing fee - Fees collected by the closing agent or attorney handling the closing.
 The funds are collected and paid as part of the transaction.

 - Title insurance - Provides insurance to buyers of real estate that they have clear title to the property they are buying, subject to any exceptions contained in the policy.

 - Recording fees and transfer taxes - Charged by most states for recording the purchase documents and transferring ownership of the property.
 They are usually calculated as a percentage of the sales price.

-- Survey - Covers a check of the boundary lines of the property and the location of permanent structures by a surveyor and a drawing outlining the exact dimensions of the property.
+- Survey - If required, this covers a check of the boundary lines of the property and the location of permanent structures by a surveyor and a drawing outlining the exact dimensions of the property.

 - Pest inspection - Required for purchase transactions.

 - Private mortgage insurance (PMI) - Additional insurance for non-government loans written by a private company protecting us from mortgage default.
 It is generally required when you buy a house with less than a 20% down payment.